Christine Hallquist

-Christine Hallquist (born April 11, 1956) is an American politician and former CEO of Vermont Electric Cooperative (VEC).
-She is the first openly transgender major-party nominee for governor in the United States, winning the 2018 Democratic nomination for Governor of Vermont with over 40% of the vote.
+Christine Hallquist (born April 11, 1956) is an American politician and former CEO of the Vermont Electric Cooperative (VEC).
+She is the first openly transgender major-party nominee for governor in the United States, winning the 2018 Democratic nomination for governor of Vermont with over 40% of the vote.
 Hallquist worked at VEC from 1998 to 2018, the last 13 years as CEO, until she resigned to run for governor.
 Drawing national attention as a pioneering example of a CEO transitioning while in office, her transition was documented by her son in a documentary, Denial.

 Early life and education

 Hallquist grew up in Baldwinsville, New York as one of seven children and later attended Catholic elementary school.
 She had a difficult time in school and in the 8th grade, a school official called her parents to say that she needed an exorcism.
 Her parents immediately disagreed with school officials and pulled her out of the school.
 She attended public high school and later the Mohawk Valley Community College in Utica, New York.
 At the age of 20, Hallquist moved to Vermont.
 She started as an engineer at IBM and then enrolled in a training program at the University of Massachusetts to become an electrical engineer.